gauravgitlab/HybridGame/README.md

 ============================================================================================================
 - Using Unity 2022.3.55f1
 - Attempt all tasks ( Task 1, Task 2 and Task 3 (Bonus Tasks) )
+- I noticed that `GameBank` handled currency, but there wasn't a general-purpose saving mechanism for items or cosmetic progression or level progression.
+To avoid forcing flat key-based data into an unsuitable structure, I introduced a JSON-based save system scoped for player progression only, which may diverge from given game current save structure.
+If your existing `GameBank` is part of a broader saving strategy, I'd be happy to align the progression system to match it, I could’ve added something like `ProgressionBank` or `PlayerDataBank` class that follows given code style.
+I hope this is not breaking any Architectural consistency.

 ============================================================================================================
 Task 1 : New Mechanic, Shop